Black Friday Chromebook deals: HP, Samsung, Lenovo, and more | ZDNet

 Acer Chromebook 715

 Walmart has decided to discount the Acer Chromebook 715 over Black Friday 2020.
-This Chromebook comes with a 15.6-inch display, an Intel Core i3 processor, 128GB storage, and 4GB RAM.$379 at Walmart
+This Chromebook comes with a 15.6-inch display, an Intel Core i3 processor, 128GB storage, and 4GB RAM.$299 at Walmart

 Samsung Chromebook 4